Violet Rollergirl’s cryptocurrency primer for providers

 Why I use cryptocurrency as a provider

-Broadly speaking, there are two big reasons to use cryptocurrency.
-Regardless of whether you are a sex worker or not, cryptocurrencies can be used as:
+Broadly speaking, there are two main reasons anyone uses money, sex worker or not.
+Money, including cryptocurrency, can be used for:

 - a medium of exchange, i.e., you can use it like cash, to pay for things and accept payments from clients and customers.